intro-to-data/Labs/Week 07/README.md

 Task 02.
 Which playlist name has the most tracks?
 -------------------------------------------------

-Using the code from Task 01, which playlist has the most tracks?
+Adapting the code from Task 01, which playlist has the most tracks?
 You can use `inner_join()` for this task.

 ``` r
 ## Task 02: Which playlist name has the most tracks?